Choosing a counsellor who is right for you can be tricky. I hope I can provide helpful information to support you in making that decision.

 As a counsellor, my first responsibility is to my client.
 Everything a child or young person brings to therapy will be treated confidentially.

 I believe that counselling has the best chance of being effective when a child or young person is permitted to keep their counselling relationship private.
-I appreciate that parents and carers place their trust in me and I understand that updates may be helpful.
-With this in mind, please note the following:
+I appreciate that parents and carers place their trust in me and I understand that updates can be helpful.
+Please note the following:

 I, Lisa Folly, adhere to current data protection legislation, including General Data Protection Regulation, the Data Protection Act and the Privacy and Electronic Communications Regulations.
 This privacy notice tells you what I will do with your personal information, from initial point of contact, through to after your therapy has ended.